treangenlab/Olivar/README.md

 ### Input files

- - (Required) Reference sequence in fasta format ([example](example_input/EPI_ISL_402124.fasta)).
+ - (Required) Reference sequence for each target for tiling, in fasta format ([example](example_input/EPI_ISL_402124.fasta)).
 Ambiguous bases are not supported and may raise errors.

- - (Optional) List of sequence variations to be avoided, in csv format ([example](example_input/delta_omicron_loc.csv)).
+ - (Optional) A list of sequence variations to be avoided for each reference, in csv format ([example](example_input/delta_omicron_loc.csv)).
 Column "START" and "STOP" are required, "FREQ" is considered as 1.0 if empty.
 Other columns are not required.
 Coordinates are 1-based.

  - (Optional) A BLAST database of non-specific sequences.
 More details can be found in [Prepare a BLAST database](#Prepare-a-BLAST-database).

 > [!NOTE]
-> To reproduce the results in [example_output](example_output/) (primers used in the [publication](https://doi.org/10.1101/2023.02.11.528155)), use BLAST v2.12.0 or v2.13.0 and follow the instructions and commands below.
+> To reproduce the results in [example_output](example_output/) (primers used in the [publication](https://doi.org/10.1038/s41467-024-49957-9)), specify package versions during installation and run [example.py](example.py).
->
-> To specify the version of BLAST when installing Olivar,
 > ```
-> conda install olivar blast=2.13.0
+> conda install olivar blast=2.13.0 numpy=1
 > ```
 > [Git LFS](https://git-lfs.com/) is needed to clone the [example BLAST database](example_input/Human).

 ### Command-line interface

-The Olivar CLI tool comprises of four sub-commands: `build`, `tiling`, `save` and `validate`.
+Olivar CLI comprises of four sub-commands: `build`, `tiling`, `save` and `validate`.
 Descriptions of command-line arguments can be found in [Command-line parameters](#command-line-parameters).
 > [!TIP]
 > `build`, `tiling`, and `validate` support multiprocessing with `-p` option.